-All UNM College of Pharmacy students must be in compliance with the requirements listed below.
+All UNM College of Pharmacy students must comply with the requirements listed below.
 It is the student's responsibility to ensure that all records are current and he/she is in compliance with all rotation site, College, and HSC requirements year-round, including breaks between semesters.